jason-mac/FitnessWorkoutLogger/README.md

 # Why I Chose This Project

 I chose this project because I frequent the gym myself, but I've often found it difficult to stay consistent with logging my workouts.
 I believe this application will not only help me improve my own performance but also provide value to others who want to stay on top of their fitness goals.
 By offering detailed insights and feedback, the app will encourage users to push themselves to do better than their last workout, which will endorse continuous progress and motivation.

+# User Stories
+- As a user, I want to log the number of reps and the weight for each set of a specific exercise I perform, so I can accurately track my workout details.

+- As a user, I want the ability to convert between kilograms and pounds, so I can view my workout data in my preferred unit of measurement.

+- As a user, I want to create and save multiple workout plans for the week (e.g., Push-Pull-Legs or Upper-Lower splits) so that I can organize and switch up my training effectively.

+- As a user, I want to be able to view daily workout volume, and weekly workout volume for any particular chosen day or week.